Skip to Content

 2. Animals at Large – an animal that is either unattended or unrestrained by its owner.

-6. Research and Teaching Animals – approved animals that support Texas State’s teaching, research, or clinical programs in accordance with the guidelines set forth by the Office of Research and Sponsored Programs and the Institutional Animal Care and Use Committee (IACUC).
+7. Research and Teaching Animals – animals approved for use in support of Texas State’s teaching, research, or clinical programs in accordance with the guidelines set forth by the Research Integrity and Compliance and the Institutional Animal Care and Use Committee (IACUC).

-7. * Service Animal --animals that are individually trained to do work or perform tasks for people with disabilities.
-Refer to UPPS No. 01.04.08, Service Animals for more information on service animals.
+8. Service Animal – animals that are individually trained to do work or perform specific tasks for individuals with disabilities, as defined by the ADA.
+More information on service animals can be found in UPPS No. 01.04.08, Service Animals.

-9. Therapy Animal – animals, along with their owner, that volunteer in clinical settings such as nursing homes, schools, hospitals, mental health institutions, and hospices, where they provide psychological or physiological therapy to individuals in the course of their work.
-These animals have stable temperaments and friendly, easy-going personalities.
+9. Therapy Animal – any species of animal that participates in animal-assisted interventions, such as animal-assisted counseling, education, and activities.
+The handler partners with a therapy animal, working as a team to assist other people.
+Therapy animals have stable temperaments and friendly, easy-going personalities.
 They are trained to be comfortable in new environments and to interact with different people.

 3. RESPONSIBILITY

-1. Each department head and supervisor will enforce the provisions of this policy.
+1. Department heads and supervisors are responsible for enforcing the provisions of this policy within their respective departments.
 Each handler must follow this policy and respect the rights and concerns of others while on Texas State property.
-Individuals with questions about this policy should contact Environmental, Health, Safety, Risk and Emergency Management (EHSRM).
+Individuals with questions about this policy should contact Environmental, Health, Safety, Risk and Emergency Management (EHSREM).

-3. * Animal handlers are responsible for strict control of their animal which would not present harm to people or property.
-For information regarding handlers’ responsibilities, refer to UPPS No. 01.04.08, Service Animals.
+3. Animal handlers are responsible for strict control of their animal which would not present harm to people or property.
+Information regarding handlers’ responsibilities can be found in UPPS No. 01.04.08, Service Animals.

 4. Service animals and ESAs are permitted in residential facilities at Texas State.
-If a student wishes to have an ESA in their residence, they must register with the Office of Disability Services (ODS) and specifically request the ESA as an accommodation.
-Once approved by ODS, the handler must also meet with a representative from the Department of Housing and Residential Life to review the expectations associated with hosting an animal.
+If a student wishes to have an ESA in their residence, they must register with DS and specifically request the ESA as an accommodation.
+Once approved by DS, the handler must also meet with a representative from the Department of Housing and Residential Life to review the expectations associated with hosting an animal.
 An ESA is not allowed in the residential facilities at Texas State until all the requirements outlined by the Department of Housing and Residential Life have been met.
+DS will be responsible for verifying student’s needs.
+ESAs are only allowed in residential housing as approved by DS and the Department of Housing and Residential Life.
+Service animals can go anywhere the public is allowed under the ADA.

 5. Handlers who have been granted approval to have a service animal or ESA must abide by all Department of Housing and Residential Life agreements and this policy.